 Despite their vast potential, challenges remain in harnessing the full power of iPSCs for cardiac medicine.
 Issues such as ensuring the safety and stability of iPSC-derived cells, avoiding tumor formation, and optimizing delivery methods are active research areas.
 The progress made so far underscores the transformative role of stem cells in modern medicine.

-Integrating iPSCs into clinical practice will likely expand as technologies improve, offering hope to millions affected by cardiovascular diseases.
+Integrating induced pluripotent stem cells (iPSCs) into clinical practice will likely expand as technologies improve, offering hope to millions affected by cardiovascular diseases.
 For those seeking the forefront of innovative treatment options, stem cells, particularly iPSCs, represent a leap forward in how we understand and treat heart conditions.